The Workshops Rail Museum Visit with Kids

 Kid-Friendly Permanent Exhibits

-While not all of the exhibits are geared for kids, there are plenty of permanent exhibits that kids are able to enjoy as well.
+While not all of the exhibits are geared toward kids, there are plenty of permanent exhibits that kids can enjoy as well.

 Of course, kids are interested in just about every exhibit at The Workshops Rail Museum, but after seeing their favorites, we tend to run out of time.